5 Tips for Talking to Aging Parents About Their Finances

 4. Ask about estate plans

 As unpleasant as it is to think about, there may come a time when your parents are no longer able to make decisions on their own.
 That’s why it’s so important they have financial and medical POA agreements in place, which allow you or other trusted individuals to make decisions on your parents’ behalf.

 It’s also prudent to discuss whether they expect to pass on any assets to their heirs and to review the ramifications of certain types of inheritances, especially retirement assets.
 “Some older adults are reluctant to share this information,” Nancy says.
 “But the reality is that nonspousal heirs could face real tax consequences that must be planned for.”

-For example, the SECURE Act of 2019 requires most nonspouse inheritors of tax-advantaged retirement accounts to deplete them within 10 years of the decedent’s passing (or face a penalty), which could push the recipients into a higher tax bracket.
-(In the past, recipients could choose to stretch withdrawals over their lifetimes.)
+For example, the SECURE Act now requires most nonspouse inheritors of tax-advantaged retirement accounts to deplete them within 10 years of the decedent’s passing (or face a penalty), which will likely push the recipients into a higher tax bracket.

 “But the potential consequences don’t end there,” Nancy says.
 “Taking withdrawals from an inherited IRA can affect an heir’s decision about when to retire—and can even increase the costs for Medicare premiums.
 In a worst-case scenario, it could impact a disabled heir’s ability to qualify for government assistance.”
 She adds: “Timing is critical to minimize tax implications.”